refinery-platform/refinery-platform/docs/tutorial.md

 ## 1. Importing a Data Set
   1. Go to https://beta.stemcellcommons.org
   2. Click the Upload button from the Data Sets panel of the Launch Pad
+  3. Create and upload data set metadata
+    a.
+If uploading ISA-Tab metadata (recommended), choose a local .zip archive or provide the URL for a remote .zip archive
+    b.
+If uploading a local delimited text file containing metadata (see refinery-sample-metadata.tsv example for guidance), first specify        which delimiter was used and then select the file
+  4. Check metadata Preview for accuracy (note: only first 5 samples are displayed)
+  5. Review Configure Metadata Import and make changes as needed
+  6. Click Add files … button under Upload Data Files and select data files corresponding to the metadata (note: wait for MD5                  calculations, which ensure successful data file uploads, to complete)
+  7. Click Start upload to begin uploading all selected data files
+  8. After all data files have uploaded, click Upload Data Set

 ## 2. Viewing Data Sets in the Data Set Browser